pedropalhari/node-ts-boilerplate/README.md

 # node-ts-boilerplate

 Boilerplate for starting node.js and typescript servers already with yarn.

+**Now using swc**.

 ## Installing